rishikabajaj/Rogers_FullStack_Interview/README.md

 2. Construct an equivalent GraphQL API call that returns the equivalent entry and fields

+**Steps done to return in angular code.**
+a.
+Set Environment Variables containing space id and api key
+b.
+Installed API Angular
+c.
+Modified graphql.module.ts
+d.
+Generated codegen.yml file
+e.
+Created a new component named page-template-collection
+f.
+Added .graphql file creating fragments and query
+g.
+Ran the YAML File
+h.
+Fetched data and made all changes in page-template-collection.component.ts
+i.
+Iteratively made changes in the component to display the required result.

 ![Screenshot 2022-11-21 at 9 18 50 PM](https://user-images.githubusercontent.com/37467301/203201226-0ab0dcf3-d5f2-4a71-93b3-9abfd00fb44e.png)

 ---------------------------------------------------------------------------------------------------------------------------------------------